develart-projects/pickup-points-api-client/docs/client.md

 therefore you will not see the code checking the `success()` method on the `Result` object, however you are free to use either approach as you see fit.

-#### Using Client with Guzzle library
+### Using with Guzzle library

-To use the Client with Guzzle library, ensure you install both the HTTP client and PSR-7 compatible request library:
+To use the this library with Guzzle, ensure you install both the HTTP client and PSR-7 compatible request library:

 ```bash